 “We’ve been got at, and our principal spiritual battle is waking up to that fact”

-It’s a free world, so churches have a right to advertise to adults, but when they impose their ideas on young children they’re playing dirty.
-Youngsters are prime targets because it’s easy to sell them mythical nonsense.
-They’re uncritical, trusting, sensitive and pliable; suitable soil in which to sow a seed.
+It’s a free world, so churches have a right to advertise to adults, but when they impose dogma on young children they’re playing dirty.
+Youngsters are prime targets because they’re uncritical, trusting, sensitive and pliable, so it’s easy to sell them mythical nonsense.
 Churches own schools for this very purpose.

-Churches are like a schoolyard bully preying on little kids for their lunch money.
+They’re like a schoolyard bully preying on little kids for their lunch money.

 Children’s heads are filled with prayers, hymns, and stories about heaven, hell, Jesus, sins, death and guardian angels.
 Behavior is judged in Christian terms, and they’re told Satan is a bad guy out to get them.
-Hell is a concept deliberately designed to create distress.
+Hell is a concept promoted without considering the consequences.
+Junior is offered Jesus as his best buddy, yet Jesus can’t stop children’s nightmares. ( http://www.youtube.com/watch?v=nzGVateOWto).
 To teach it to children is just plain sick, and in my opinion amounts to child abuse.
-Junior is offered Jesus as his best buddy, and some church people think that’s justification.
-Yet Jesus can’t stop children’s nightmares. ( http://www.youtube.com/watch?v=nzGVateOWto).

-minds with so much superstitious nonsense it makes the advertising on television look small time. ( http://www.youtube.com/watch?v=UTedvV6oZjo).This promotional blitz has one aim – to develop brand loyalty to a church.
+Christian teachers and parents don’t realize that big businesses are using them to fill children’s minds with so much superstitious nonsense it makes the advertising on television look small time. ( http://www.youtube.com/watch?v=UTedvV6oZjo).
+The promotional blitz aims to breed brand loyalty to a church.
 Brainwashed kids become compliant consumers, pliable people willing to part with their cash.
-They help indoctrinate the next generation and the cycle continues.
-Churches have refined the system that keeps them powerful by targeting youngsters.
+They indoctrinate the next generation and the cycle continues.
+Churches have perfected the process that keeps them powerful by targeting youngsters.
 They make the corporations of the commercial world look like amateurs.

-I think a fundamental feature of an exceptional education is to give children a mental picture of their world that’s in tune with reality.
-Children should also be taught how, not what, to think.
-They need encouragement to explore.
-They should be told that they control their own destiny, and that they must be open-minded.
-Christianity undermines all of this.
-To teach children to find solutions by praying to an imaginary judgmental sky buddy is a subtle form of child abuse.
+I think a fundamental feature of an exceptional education is to give children a picture of their world that’s in tune with reality.
+They should be taught how to explore all possibilities, and that they control their own destiny, and how to be open-minded to everyone else’s opinions.
+Kids should also be taught how, not always what, to think.

-All youngsters deserve nothing but the best.
-What makes kids happy, well adjusted, with a healthy self – esteem, is love, gentle discipline and stimulation.
+What helps make kids happy, well adjusted, with a healthy self – esteem, is not religion, but love, gentle discipline and stimulation.
 Consider the happily radiant children found in close-knit communities who have never heard of God or Jesus.
 Human love and interactions with people are real.
 Nonsense about an ancient God with odd ideas, whom they can’t see, hear or touch, isn’t.